AdrianMosnegutu/docscribe.nvim/README.md

 ## 🚧 Work in Progress – Not Recommended for Production 🚧

-**docgen.nvim** is a cutting-edge Neovim plugin designed to seamlessly generate inline documentation for your code using the power of Language Models (LLMs).
-Whether you're a seasoned developer or just starting out, docgen.nvim aims to make documenting your code effortless and efficient—all within your favorite editor.
+`docscribe.nvim` is a cutting-edge Neovim plugin designed to seamlessly generate inline documentation for your code using the power of Language Models (LLMs).
+Whether you're a seasoned developer or just getting started, docscribe.nvim aims to make documenting your code easier and more efficient.

 ⚠️ **Important Notice**: This plugin is currently under active development and is not yet stable for production use.
 Expect bugs, unfinished features, and rapid iterations.
-Feel free to explore and contribute, but proceed with caution if using in critical workflows.
+Feel free to explore and contribute!

 ---

 ## 🎥 Demo

-See docgen.nvim in action:
+See `docscribe.nvim` in action:

 ![Demo GIF](media/demo.gif)